timothyho12321/official-project-01/README.md

 2. Incorporate public transport data into search
 - Only able to show MRT and bus stations on the map.
 - Allow users to see pop up marker of nearest bus station and MRT station.

+3. Allow clearing of food Marker layer after each new park selected
+- Only able to clear food layer when page refresh.